telerik/fiddler-everywhere-docs/knowledge-base/use-fiddler-alongside-nordvpn.md

     ![Invisibility mode OFF](../images/kb/nordvpn/nordvpn-invis-off.png)

 - Connect to a selected VPN.
-At some point, NordVPn will detect and warn you about the existence of the Fiddler Root Certificate.
+At some point, NordVPN will detect and warn you about the existence of the Fiddler Root Certificate.
 Confirm that you recognize the certificate by using the **Trust** option.

     ![Providing complete trust for the Fiddler CA](../images/kb/nordvpn/nordvpn-trust-fe.png)